PavlidisLab/gemmapy/docs/tutorial.rst

 550248 113006 reference subject role
 550248 113005 euthymic phase, Bipolar Disorder

-`id` of the `values` field in the `experimental_factos` corresponds to the column names in the output of :py:func:`~gemmapy.GemmaPy.get_differential_expression_values` while the `id` of the `result_sets` corresponds to the name of the differential in the output dictionary.
+:code:`id` of the :code:`values` field in the :code:`experimental_factors` corresponds to the column names in the output of :py:func:`~gemmapy.GemmaPy.get_differential_expression_values` while the :code:`id` of the :code:`result_sets` corresponds to the name of the differential in the output dictionary.
 Using them together will let one to access differentially expressed gene counts for each condition contrast.

 >>> import statsmodels.stats.multitest as multi
 >>> for d in contrasts.data: